Re: [INFO] How to Use Mods and CC

 - ts4script mods that come as part of content that doesn't affect gameplay or Live mode menus

-- unannounced updates from creators who normally announce
+- unannounced updates from creators who normally announce their updates

-- creators or their mods showing up on a site they don't normally post their content to
+- creators or their mods showing up on a site they don't normally post their content to (NOTE: You can check the Broken and Updated Mods post for the "Creator News" section, or for where their recent updates are listed there.)

-- new creators showing up with a script mod as their first ever mod
+- new creators showing up with a script mod as their first ever mod - most are legit, but you might not want to be an early downloader!

 - Check if the mod can be easily removed without consequences if it becomes outdated or you don’t want it anymore, and decide your own risk level.
 For example, with some food/cookbook mods, you need to delete plates and food in-game before deleting the mod, or you could end up unable to load a household in gameplay.
 Removing some custom careers will produce LEs (last exceptions) when you play Sims who used to have those custom careers.
 Mods that add worlds generally can’t be deleted without completely breaking a save.